Graduate Certificate: Student Affairs Leadership

 About the Certificate

-The graduate certificate in Student Affairs Leadership is for students who aspire specifically to serve in administrative roles in student affairs and related areas such as athletics administration, residential life and student activities.
+The graduate certificate in Student Affairs Leadership is for students who aspire to serve in administrative roles in student affairs and related areas such as athletics administration, residential life and student activities.
 Building on course offerings in the MEd in Higher Education program, this certificate deepens students’ understanding of and skills in student affairs administration, including focusing on the current leadership contexts and best practices in managing student life and engagement in colleges and universities.

 Time Limit for Certificate Completion: 2 years